mrWh1te/ngLibrary/README.md

 ## Continuous Integration

 Continuous Integration is setup with [TravisCI](https://travis-ci.com).
 It runs on pushed branches & pull requests.
-[Greenkeeper](https://greenkeeper.io/) runs in the background to update new dependencies automatically.
-[Mergify](https://mergify.io) automatically merges pull-requests labeled *automerge*, once all criteria is met (tests passing, etc).
+[Greenkeeper](https://greenkeeper.io/) runs in the background to test new dependencies automatically.
+[Mergify](https://mergify.io) runs in the background to automatically merge pull-requests labeled *automerge*, or for any of the bots such as Greenkeeper.

 ## Continuous Deployment

 Continuous Deployment is setup with [Netlify](https://netlify.com).
 It automatically deploys the latest PROD build from the `master` branch.
 See the live [Demo](http://nglibrary-demo.netlify.com).

-Netlify automatically deploys Pull-Request builds in various Staging sub-domains!
-Therefore, while reviewing code in a PR, devs can actually test that version of the code before merging.
+Netlify automatically deploys latest Pull-Request builds to a Staging environment, accessible by an unique sub-domain (linked in the Github PR)!
+Therefore, while reviewing code in a PR, devs can actually test its latest version of the code live, before merging.

 ## Local Development